danyim/artgorithms/README.md

 ```

 ## Adding New Artwork
-- Decide on slug name
+- Decide on a slug name and add a new entry to the enum in `./constants/art-manifest.ts`
+- Add an entry in `./pages/art/[slug]/index.tsx`
 - Copy `./components/_Template` and change the name of the component
-- Add an entry in `./pages/art/[slug]/index.tsx`
 - Add a 100x100 thumbnail entry into `./public/thumb/[slug].png` (with the slug name)

 ## Research